poojahooda22/animated-gradient/README.md

 ## Expanding the ESLint configuration
 If you are developing a production application, we recommend updating

-- Configure the top-level `parserOptions` property like this:
+- Configure the top-level `parserOptions` property like this

 ```js
 export default tseslint.config(